Old Ordnance Survey Maps of Sandwell & The Black Country

 The map links up with Staffordshire sheets 63.14 Bescot to the north, 68.01 Wednesbury to the west, 68.03 Tame Bridge to the east, 68.06 West Bromwich North to the south.

-For a full list of maps of local maps, please go to the West Midlands page or to the Sandwell page.
+For a full list of maps of Sandwell and Dudley go to the Sandwell and Dudley pages,

 or to the West Midlands page for all maps of the area.

 You can order maps direct from our On-line Mapshop.

 For other information and prices, and other areas, go to The Index Page.

 Maps in the Godfrey Edition are taken from the 25 inch to the mile map and reduced to about 15 inches to the mile.

 For a full list of maps for England, return to the England page.